Compare Crashplan Against Other Cloud-Based Backup Services

-If you evaluate CrashPlan for Small Business vs. other types of backup solutions and providers, you’ll see why more than 50,000 businesses trust us with their data.
+If you evaluate CrashPlan for Small Business vs. other types of data loss protection solutions and providers, you’ll see why more than 50,000 businesses trust us with their data.

-See how CrashPlan stacks up against traditional and alternative backup solutions, and cloud sync
+See how CrashPlan data loss protection stacks up against traditional backup solutions and cloud sync

 |External Hard Drive||Cloud Sync (e.g. Dropbox, Google Drive, OneDrive)||Backblaze||Carbonite®||CrashPlan for Small Business|